Feeling loved and secure is key to childhood development, but did you also know that physical and emotional affection play a part?

 WAS MY IMMUNE SYSTEM STRONG DUE TO THE DAILY HUGS?

 Research has proven for years that touch is necessary for human survival.
 Babies in NICU greatly benefit from nurses and volunteers who spend hours holding them.
-According to the article: Why Touch is So Important in Medical News Today, studies have also shown that those who grow up without affective touch can have developmental issues and struggle with relating socially. (source)
+According to the article: Why Touch is So Important in Medical News Today, studies have also shown that the effects of lack of affection in childhood can cause a child to have developmental issues and struggle with relating socially. (source)

 It’s important to lay the foundation of body autonomy and consent with your child from an early age.
 Find more on teaching your child about consent and boundaries.